-The project is led by the City's Office of Transportation and Infrastructure Systems in partnership with the Philadelphia Chinatown Development Corporation, PennDOT District 6-0, and the Federal Highway Administration.
-It is supported by nearly $160 million in local, state, federal, and philanthropic funding for planning, design, and construction.
+The City's Office of Transportation and Infrastructure Systems is leading the project in partnership with the Philadelphia Chinatown Development Corporation, PennDOT District 6-0, and the Federal Highway Administration.
+Almost $160 million in funding makes the project possible.
+The funding comes from local, state, federal, and philanthropic sources.

-Beyond physical improvements, the project will include workforce development initiatives funded by a Federal Highway Administration’s Reconnecting Communities and Neighborhoods grant award.
-These efforts will use registered apprenticeships, pre-apprenticeships, and PennDOT’s on-the-job training program, prioritizing workers from disadvantaged economic backgrounds.
+The project will also include job training programs funded by a Federal Highway Administration’s Reconnecting Communities and Neighborhoods grant award.
+These efforts will use registered apprenticeships, pre-apprenticeships, and PennDOT’s on-the-job training program.
+They will prioritize workers from disadvantaged economic backgrounds.

 otis |